dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Data Manager/RSS Components
 ===========================

-The Data Manager/Relational Storage system consists of the components listed in the table given below.
+The Data Manager/Relational Storage system (RSS) consists of the components listed in the table given below.

 +------------+--------------------------------------------+